 Notes and substitutions

-- Asafetida: A little goes a long way with this spice!
-Adds a lovely umami flavor to the dish, though!
+- Asafetida: It adds a lovely umami flavor to the dish.
+A little goes a long way with this spice and so do not use more than the quantity that I have mentioned.
 You can find this spice in most online/ Indian grocers.

-- Tomatoes - Canned or fresh?: I prefer canned, chopped tomatoes.
-They are hassle-free!
+- Tomatoes - Canned or fresh?
+I prefer canned chopped tomatoes as they are hassle-free and save me chopping!
 If you have more time at hand, feel free to use fresh tomatoes.

-- Add onions: To make this an onion tomato raitha, add 1 (medium-sized) onion – finely chopped, to the pan, just before you add in the tomatoes.
+- Add onions: To make this an onion tomato raita, add 1 (medium-sized) onion – finely chopped - to the pan, just before you add in the tomatoes.
 Fry it for a couple of minutes till they start to turn pinkish.
 Now add in the tomatoes and follow the rest of the method.

 - Make it vegan: Swap the yogurt with any non-dairy yogurt of your choice and use any plant-based oil of your choice instead of ghee.
 Coconut oil will work well.